Artzified/RoIntellisense/README.md

 ## License
 By contributing to RoIntellisense, you agree that your contributions will be licensed under the [LICENSE](LICENSE) file in the root directory of this repository.

+## Support me
+If you would like to support my work, you can do so by making a [donation](https://www.roblox.com/games/10031431160/Artzified-Plugin-Donation-Center).
+Any amount is appreciated and helps me continue doing what I love.
+Thank you.